GluuFederation/docs-ce-prod/docs/source/operation/backup.md

 	Now, **only if needed**, rebuild indexes:

-	Check status of indexes :
+	- Check status of indexes:

 		```
 		bash